zhiweigu2000/Job-finding/Machine Learning.md

 5. Impact of Missing Values?

 Although SVMs are an attractive option when constructing a classifier, SVMs do not easily accommodate missing covariate information.
-Similar to other prediction and classification methods, in-attention to missing data when constructing an SVM can impact the accuracy and utility of the resulting classifier.
+Similar to other prediction and classification methods, attention to missing data when constructing an SVM can impact the accuracy and utility of the resulting classifier.

 6. Types of Problems it can solve(Supervised)